RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Configuration changes= AWS Config

+per-region

 AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have **changed over time**.

+- Config Rules

+  Rules can be evaluated / triggered

 ## Amazon CloudFormation